GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

 ### Types of conflicts and compatibility

-- **Linkage error**: an error when a Java class in a classpath has reference to another class file for a class, field or method, and the reference can not be satisfied with the available classes in the classpath.
+- **Linkage error**: an error when a Java class in a classpath references another class (for the class itself, its field, or its method), and the reference cannot be satisfied with the available classes in the classpath.
   A linkage error is caused by a reference to missing classes or a linkage conflict.
   Linkage errors detected at runtime manifest as `ReflectiveOperationException`, `NoClassDefFoundError`, `NoSuchFieldException`, `MethodNotFoundException`, `LinkageError`, or other related exceptions.
   - Sub-type: **Linkage conflict**
+  - Sub-type: **Missing class error**

   - **Linkage conflict**: The signature, return type, modifiers, or throws declaration of a non-private method or class in a dependency has changed in an incompatible way between the version supplied at compile time and the version invoked at runtime.
 For example, a public method may be removed from a class or a class may be made final.
     - Or, another perspective: In cases where binary compatibility and source compatibility are the same, a linkage conflict is when compilation would fail if the libraries in the classpath were all built together from their originating source code, or when reflection would fail.
     - Opposite: **Linkage-compatible**.
     - Sub-type: **Static linkage conflict**: A linkage conflict caused by a direct code reference (non-reflective).
     - Sub-type: **Reflective linkage conflict**: A linkage conflict caused by a reflective reference.

+  - **Missing class error**: an error when a class referenced does not exist in the classpath.
+This error happens when a class is removed in a different version of a library, or there is a dependency missed when constructing the classpath.

+  - **Static**: Said of a linkage error when the linkage error is caused by a direct code reference (e.g., _static linkage error_ and _static linkage conflict_').
+    The references from a class is written in the class file when the class is compiled.

 - **Behavior conflict**: The class's implementation has changed in a way that can break clients at runtime although all signatures remain compatible.
 For